nukem/vanpattenmedia.com/README.md

 This is our website, open sourcified!

 Want to contribute?
 Go right ahead.
-The content is all handled via WordPress, but you can contribute to the look of the site (or steal from us, under the license terms) with the code above.
+You can contribute to the look of the site (or steal from us, under the license terms) with the code above.

 ## Getting started